 Jace In the most tense scene of this first episode, Märtha’s motorcade is stopped on the Swedish border despite her being the niece of the King of Sweden and the Crown Princess of Norway.
 ‘We stop for no one,’ she says, echoing Olav’s words.
 How significant of a moment is this for Märtha?
 Is this the sort of first glimmer of steel in her soul that we’re seeing?

 Alexander Absolutely, and I think that’s a good observation.
 Again, this is the first scene where we see her proactively taking such life and death decisions because the Swedish border patrols were armed and they were instructed not to let anyone cross the border.
-And this scene is actually a very detailed reenactment of the first hand witnesses, among them, Princess Astrid, who very vividly describe this.
+And this scene is actually a very detailed reenactment of the first hand witnesses, among them, Princess Astrid, who very vividly describes this.
 This is happening at the Swedish border.
 So we’ve just taken that story and actually just done it exactly as she told it.
-And also other firsthand witnesses, one of the drivers who also described the scene very cold for her with Astrid’s description.
-So seeing Märtha saying, you know, we’ll stop for no one and they just drive towards the gates and and they’re actually risking their lives in doing so well to her.
-It was they were really, really afraid.
-They had heard several rumors or reports that the Germans were up to them and which they were after them.
-They tried to kill the king on several occasions and they nearly succeeded in doing so.
-So for her, it was a natural, for that matter, and she really had to get herself and the children on that.
-Of course, Harald, who was the heir to the throne.
-She had to get him to safety.
+And also other first hand witnesses, one of the drivers who also described the scene very close with Astrid’s description.
+So seeing Märtha saying, you know, ‘We’ll stop for no one,’ and they just drive towards the gates and and they’re actually risking their lives in doing so.
+They were really, really afraid.
+They had heard several rumors or reports that the Germans were up to them and they were after them.
+They tried to kill the King on several occasions and they nearly succeeded in doing so.
+So for her, it was a natural, for that matter, and she really had to get herself and the children away.
+Of course, Harald, who was the heir to the throne, she had to get him to safety.
 And this is the only solution.